NailLegProcessorDivide/Nesulator3.1/README.md

 ## Usage

-To run the program put the following in the commandline:
+To run the program put the following in the command line:

 ```
 Nesulator <NES ROM Filepath>